-To explore these two explanations, I further test the value effect when firms announce the actual resignation of their PCIDs.
-If the cash flow explanation holds, firm value should not change around announcement of PCID resignation since the loss of political connection is already expected by the market when Regulation No.18 is released.
+To further explore the two potential reasons, I test the value effect when firms announce the actual resignation of their PCIDs.
+If the first explanation holds, firm value should not change around announcement of PCID resignation since the loss of political connection is already expected by the market when Regulation No.18 is released.
 Moreover, firms should have worse operating performance as a result of losing political connections.
-Therefore, I postulate the following:
+This is summarized as the cash flow explanation.
+However, if the second explanation holds, firm value should increase around announcement of PCID resignation, because firms have lower political risk after announcing the actual leave of PCIDs and complying with the regulation.
+This is summarized as the political risk explanation.
+In sum, I postulate the following alternative hypotheses for the two explanations, respectively:

-Hypothesis 2a: Firms value does not change around the announcement of PCID resignation.
+Hypothesis 2a: Firm value does not change around the announcement of PCID resignation.